ydahal1/ydahal1/jokes.md

-I got an A on my origami assignment when I turned my paper into my teacher
+I went on a date last night with a girl from the zoo.
+It was great.
+She’s a keeper.

 [
-Thu Nov 27 00:28:43 UTC 2025
+Fri Nov 28 00:27:55 UTC 2025
  ]